mredig/GitAutoUpdate/README.md

 # README

+Allows for using git as a deployment and auto update tool.
+Assuming your package is self contained within the git repository, it should be a fairly straight forward addition to your repository.
+It will automatically utilize the security and validity of `https` (use `ssh` at your own risk - see below) built into git!

+You can view a working example with my [autoUpdateTest](https://github.com/mredig/autoUpdateTest) (which doubles as my testing grounds for debugging).

 ### Usage

 1. Copy `git_auto_update` into your repository
+	* you can rename it to something more suitable to your repository (but don't change it once deployed! cron won't know what to do!)
 1. Edit your copy's first variables and enter your repo location and cron timer for updates
 	* use `https` for security over `ssh` (if client gets compromised, ssh could allow access for hackers to server and even worse, could then compromise the main repo)
 	* conforms to cron's rules, but adds the ability to randomize values: